15 Beautiful Hidden Places in Sydney

 Badu Mangroves in Sydney Olympic Park

-The history behind this hidden spot is fascinating.
-The mangroves were left behind during the land reclamation projects of the Homebush Bay area throughout the 19th and 20th centuries.
+The history of this hidden gem is intriguing.
+The mangroves were left untouched during the land reclamation projects in the Homebush Bay area throughout the 19th and 20th centuries.

 Brickpit Ring Walk